SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="updatebestmodelforexperiment"></a>
 # **UpdateBestModelForExperiment**
-> ExperimentEntity UpdateBestModelForExperiment (UpdateBestModel updateBestModel)
+> ExperimentEntity UpdateBestModelForExperiment (string modelHistoryServerId, UpdateBestModel updateBestModel)

 Updates the best model for an experiment